IGB-CNRG/Connect/doc/SPEC.md

 - The new member completes necessary trainings and receives certificates

-- The new member uploads their certificates to their CONNECT profile
+- The new member uploads their certificates to their Connect profile

 #### Member Exit Workflow